 UP Scholarship Fund has already awarded a total of 287 scholarships, of which 135 were granted to students from UP FAMNIT.

-A significant contribution in the integration of students into the world of economy is represented by the projects A creative way to practical knowledge of the Slovene Human Resources and Scholarship Fund.
-In the years 2014 and 2015 in 17 interdisciplinary projects, which were implemented at UP FAMNIT, over 100 students and 18 partner institutions - companies and public institutions were involved.
-Among them is also the Agricultural Cooperative Agraria, with whom we successfully carried the projects Examination of development opportunities and production of a design solution for the establishment of Purissima Centre.
+A significant contribution to the integration of students into the world of the economy is represented by the project A creative way to practical knowledge of the Slovene Human Resources and Scholarship Fund.
+In the years 2014 and 2015, UP FAMNIT implemented 17 interdisciplinary projects, in which over 100 students and 18 partner institutions - companies and public institutions - were involved.
+Among them is the Agricultural Cooperative Agraria, with whom we successfully carried out the project Examination of development opportunities and production of a design solution for the establishment of the Purissima Centre.

 The Garden from Primorska - a great example of cooperation between industry and science

 |We are pleased to share our vision and modern technology in the cultivation of vegetables and fruit with the students of Mediterranean agriculture.
 The students work diligently, professionally and responsibly; in particular, they are aware of the importance of the production of safe and healthy food in an environmentally friendly manner.
 They recognize the advantages of both modern and traditional farming, and for that reason we are not concerned anymore that agriculture in Istria will die.
 In our company the students of FAMNIT gain a lot of experience in the field of production technology, marketing, and responsibilities in working processes and of the employer – after such practical training, both the student and the employer conclude further cooperation in an easier way.
 In the last two years, we have employed three students of the above-mentioned study programme -in view of that, our cooperation with the faculty is of great importance for us.